ginobaltazar7/66daysofdata/GenAI/free_courses/Applied_LLMs_Intro/week1_part1_foundations.md

 The training process may vary depending on the specific type of LLM being developed, such as those optimized for continuous text or dialogue.

-LLM performance is heavily influenced by two key factors:
+LLM training performance, which often takes several days or weeks, is heavily influenced by two key factors:

 - **Model Architecture:** The design and intricacy of the LLM architecture impact its ability to capture language nuances.
-- **Dataset:** The quality and diversity of the dataset utilized for training are crucial in shaping the model's language understanding.
+- **Dataset:** The quality, cleanliness and diversity of the dataset utilized for training are crucial in shaping the model's language understanding.

-Training a private LLM demands substantial computational resources and expertise.
-The duration of the process can range from several days to weeks, contingent on the model's complexity and dataset size.
-Commonly, cloud-based solutions and high-performance GPUs are employed to expedite the training process, making it more efficient.

-Overall, LLM training is a meticulous and resource-intensive undertaking that lays the groundwork for the model's language comprehension and generation capabilities.

-After the initial training, LLMs can be easily customized for various tasks using relatively small sets of supervised data, a procedure referred to as fine-tuning.

-There are three prevalent learning models:
+There are three common learning models:

 1. **Zero-shot learning:** The base LLMs can handle a wide range of requests without explicit training, often by using prompts, though the accuracy of responses may vary.
 2. **Few-shot learning:** By providing a small number of pertinent training examples, the performance of the base model significantly improves in a specific domain.